TheCocoaProject/cordova-plugin-nativestorage/README.md

 [![Build Status](https://travis-ci.org/GillesC/cordova-plugin-nativestorage.svg?branch=master)](https://travis-ci.org/GillesC/cordova-plugin-nativestorage)

-Via this plugin the developer can store ints, doubles, strings, booleans and objects native on Android and iOS, in a persistence way.
+Via this plugin the developer can store integers, doubles, strings, booleans and objects, native on Android and iOS, in a persistence way.

-**REMARK**: All versions are backward compatbile, so updating the plugin will not brick our application, instead it will give you all the latest features.
+**REMARK**: All versions are backward compatible, so updating the plugin will not brick our application, instead it will give you all the latest features.

 ## Contents
 - [Installation](#installation)